david-istvan/david-istvan.github.io/program.md

 # Post-workshop activities

 The valuable data collected during the workshop, along with the lessons learned, will be reported in a journal paper soon after the workshop.
-Interested participants will be invited to this publication.
+Interested participants will be invited to co-author this publication.